So B. It: Settings

-Book summary
+Premise

 Heidi is a twelve-year-old girl with a mentally disabled mother, but who is otherwise extremely lucky.
-She and her mother are taken care of by their next-door neighbour, Bernadette after the two appeared at her door when Heidi was a newborn.
+She and her mother are taken care of by their next-door neighbour, Bernadette, after the two appeared at her door when Heidi was a newborn.
 Heidi has no information about her family, other than what her mother says through her 23-word vocabulary, including the word soof.
-Heidi sets out to discover her family's history and origins and travels on her own from Reno, Nevada to Liberty, New York to visit the group home in the photographs she discovered in her house.
+Heidi sets out to discover her family's history and origins and travels on her own from Reno, Nevada, to Liberty, New York, to visit the group home in the photographs she discovered in her house.